-Great Big Sea is a band from Newfoundland, on the East Coast of Canada, probably the most well-known band to come from there - certainly the most well-known outside Newfoundland for being
+Great Big Sea was a band from Newfoundland, on the East Coast of Canada, probably the most well-known band to come from there — certainly the most well-known outside Newfoundland for being from Newfoundland.

 Their music is often energetic pop-rock (mixed with slower folk ballads) infused with a Newfoundland sound, which can be mistaken for an Irish one at a distance.
 This results in a Celtic sound that has proved popular with listeners from around the country.
 About half of their repertoire is simply their interpretations of traditional Newfoundland sea shanties, drinking songs, folk songs, etc. Well, the sea shanties and folk songs are mostly about drinking too.

-Their concerts are known for their infectious atmosphere and a healthy amount of audience participation
+Their concerts were known for their infectious atmosphere and a healthy amount of audience participation.

 - Great Big Sea, 1993